emicklei/hazana/README.md

                 // Do performs one request and is executed in a separate goroutine.
                 Do() DoResult

-                // Teardown can be used to close the connection to the service Teardown() error
+                // Teardown can be used to close the connection to the service.
+                Teardown() error

-                // Clone should return a fresh new Attack Clone() Attack
+                // Clone should return a fresh new Attack
+                // Make sure the new Attack has values for shared struct fields initialized at Setup.
+                Clone() Attack
         }